denten-books/plain-text/2-device.md

 In the name of comfort, safety, and prolonged life, technocrats disempower the very subjects whose lives they claim to preserve.
-The zootechnical animal substitutes human ability to set goals for the promised certainty of a better future.
+The zootechnical animal exchanges the human capacity for self-determination for the promised certainty of a better future.
 Moreno writes:

 > The eugenic dreamer and the technological dreamer have one idea in common to substitute and hasten the slow process of nature.
 Once the creative process is